Scrawach/asteroidecs/README.md

 </p>

 ## How to play
 This is an endless game, the objective is to destroy asteroids and aliens and earn points for it.
-Any collision with an asteroid or an alien ends in defeat, after which the game ends.
+Any collision with an asteroid or an alien ends in defeat.
 After that, the game can be started from the beginning with zero points.

 ### Difficulty
 The game has only one difficulty level.
 However, it can be configured in the [json file settings](/src/Asteroidecs/Assets/Prefabs/Settings/Config.json): change player's spaceship stats, increase or decrease spawn time for asteroids and aliens, and their stats - movement speed, health and destruction bonus.